 Who Uses Psychological Projection?

-For example, if they are angry all the time, they might think other people are angry too.
+For example, if they are always angry, they might think other people are angry too.
 Or if they are jealous of others, they might think other people are jealous of them.
 This defense mechanism can cause problems with how someone views others and can make them act in a hostile way.

 Types of Psychological Projection

 Not all projection takes the same shape.
 Beyond Freudian projection of disowned negative traits, some versions can be natural human tendencies we all share for making sense of reality and each other.

 Complementary projection occurs when we unconsciously assume others perceive the world exactly as we do.
 We project our inner experiences outward:

 Interestingly, some degree of complementary projection allows us to connect.
 By extending our first-person feelings onto others, we simulate a shared inner life – the essence of empathy and “walking a mile in another’s shoes.”

 The difference lies in retaining humility when differences do emerge, versus rigidly judging those variances as flawed.

 With complimentary projection meanwhile, we project our own attributes and abilities uniformly onto everyone.
 For instance, gifted musicians might struggle to understand why a simple melody doesn’t come easily to others.
 Or skilled public speakers may get equally frustrated by those with stage fright.